jadu/pulsar/libs/phantomcss/README.md

 	/*
 		Remove results directory tree after run.
-Use in conjunction with failedComparisonsRoot to see failed comparisons
+Use in conjunction with failedComparisonsRoot to see failed comparisons.
 	*/
 	cleanupComparisonImages: true,

+	/*
+		A reference to a particular Casper instance.
+Required for SlimerJS.
+	*/
+	casper: specific_instance_of_casper,

 	/*
 		You might want to keep master/baseline images in a completely